SaadhityaSD/leetcode-solutions/README.md

 ## 🧠 What’s Inside

-- ✅ Python solutions to various LeetCode problems
+- ✅ Python and java solutions to various LeetCode problems
 - 🗂️ Organized by topic (e.g., Arrays, Strings, DP)
 - 📌 Clean and simple code for quick revision